twpayne/chezmoi/README.md

 certain machines.
 If you want an empty file to be created anyway, you will need to give it an `empty_` prefix.
 See "Under the hood" below.

+For coarser-grained control of files and entire directories are managed on different machines, or to exclude certain files completely, you can create `.chezmoiignore` files in the source directory.
+These specify a list of patterns that `chezmoi` should ignore, and are interpreted as templates.
+An example `.chezmoiignore` file might look like:

+    README.md
+    {{- if ne .chezmoi.hostname "work-laptop" }}
+    .work # only manage .work on work-laptop
+    {{- end }}

 ## Keeping data private